daronphang/investment_resources/financial_metrics/free_cash_flow.md

 ## Free Cash Flow:
 Represents the cash a company generates to repay creditors, pay dividends, or perform business expansion after accounting for cash outflows to support operations and maintain its capital assets.
+Sharp declines in FCF due to purchase of PPE is expected; will be recuperated as its expense will be spread out over time via depreciation.

 ## Levered Free Cash Flow:
 Cash flow available after firm has met its financial obligations.